American Computer Science League

-The last topic is Graph Theory and I am teaching it right now.
+The last contest is Graph Theory.
 Kids learn about vertices, edges and various types of graphs.
-In today's class, the kids used graph theory to study the effects of quarantine to prevent the spread of coronavirus using adjacency matrix and adjacency lists.
+Other areas include Euler's graph, trees, connected/disconnected graphs, undirected/directed graphs, graph traversals, etc. In one of my classes, the kids used graph theory to study the effects of quarantine to prevent the spread of coronavirus using adjacency matrix and adjacency lists.

 If you have taught ACSL or something similar in your child's after-school clubs, what methods do you use to get your students to be active participants?
 Do you give homework or projects to your students?
-Let me know in the comments.
+Let me know.
 Thank you.